svilenkomitov/Food-Calculator/README.md

 2. Enter the username and password you specified in the server configuration.
 ![](https://cloud.githubusercontent.com/assets/7129907/10973033/6de23b52-83e4-11e5-9e56-13bc15ab8706.jpg)
 3. You can choose between these options:
-*	Enter some information about your recipe;
+*	Enter some information about your recipe.
-*	List all recipes from the database;
+*	List all recipes from the database.
 *   Search a recipe by name.
 ![options](https://cloud.githubusercontent.com/assets/7129907/10996387/2e7c70a0-848d-11e5-8969-ecfa0106a9f2.png)